Bruteforce-Group/ucg-monitoring/piNAS/docs/pinas-install.md

   - `APT_CACHE_DIR="$BOOT_MNT/pinas-apt"`
   - `PIP_CACHE_DIR="$BOOT_MNT/pinas-py"`
 - Detects the **main user** (`APP_USER`): first UID ≥ 1000 in `/etc/passwd` (excluding `nobody`), falling back to `pi`.
+- Installs and enables a small systemd unit (`pinas-install-onboot.service`) that re-runs the installer automatically on the *next* boot whenever a manual run completes.
+That automatic pass reboots the Pi again when it finishes so kernel/device-tree changes are guaranteed to take effect without human intervention.
 - Creates a machine-readable progress file at `$BOOT_MNT/pinas-progress.json` that records the status of each installation stage.
 - Emits a concise stage dashboard in the console log so you can watch progress over SSH/XTerm as well as on the TFT.
 - Stage order: